k0nsl/k0nsl_blog/_pages/der-schwedentrunk.md

 <li>They'd tie the farmer down on the ground.
 Then they would piss into a bucket.
 Then they would force open the helpless man's mouth and keep it open with a stick.
 Then they would boil their urine.
 When it was at full boil, they would enter a funnel into the German farmers mouth and then the Swedes, those benign, <strong><em>"We have never done anything, oh no, heaven forbid"</em></strong> would pour the boiling urine into the funnel howling happily as the poor German farmer squirmed and muffled screams of terror, horror and death were gurgling from his violated body, while his raped and beaten womenfolk were going insane with grief, being forced to watch this inhuman, unimaginable spectacle.</li>
 </ul>

-This horror was committed so frequently the Germans coined a word for it: <strong><i>Der Schwedentrunk</i></strong>, The Swedish drink.
+This horror was committed so frequently the Germans coined a word for it: <strong><i>'Der Schwedentrunk'</i></strong>, The Swedish drink.

 <a href="https://cdn.k0nsl.org/blog/k1/uploads/2012/11/Der-Schwedentrunk01_k0nsl.jpg"><img src="https://cdn.k0nsl.org/blog/k1/uploads/2012/11/Der-Schwedentrunk01_k0nsl-300x156.jpg" alt="Der-Schwedentrunk01_k0nsl" width="300" height="156" class="aligncenter size-medium wp-image-5451" /></a>